A weaker dollar, what the world economy needs but may not get

 The effects of dollar strength are already deep and far-reaching.

-From IBM to Wal-Mart, the earnings season has shown that the strong dollar is choking corporate America's profitability.
+From IBM (IBM.N) to Wal-Mart (WMT.N), the earnings season has shown that the strong dollar is choking corporate America's profitability.
 S&P 500 companies' profits are expected to fall almost 4 percent in the quarter.

 Emerging market banks and companies that have borrowed huge amounts in dollars are also vulnerable to a stronger greenback.